 What’s dyspareunia?
-Common causes of pain during sex
+Causes of pain during sex

 TL;DR: Dyspareunia is defined as pain with sex that has lasted at least three months.
 It can leave people feeling confused and isolated, especially if it isn’t talked about openly.
 Today, let’s dive into dyspareunia: what causes it, how it can be fixed, and considerations for folx with endo.

 Do you remember the first time you saw a sex scene on TV?
 The red roses, the candles, the lights, the perfect people who had a perfectly perfect experience…

 It’s hard to imagine that awkward, painful sex could ever happen in such an idealistically romantic moment.
 However, while pop culture would have us believe differently, pain with sex is more common than you may think.

 In the U.S., up to 20% of people with vulvas experience dyspareunia: The medical term for painful sex.1